-If you are planning on making placemats, you are in luck because there are many different types of fabric which are suitable for them.
+If you are planning on making placemats, you are in luck because there are many different types of material which are suitable for them.
 You should opt for either synthetic materials such as nylon, satin, rayon or polyester or for natural ones such as cotton, linen, silk or blends.
 Each fabric type has its advantages and disadvantages.
 If you got the skills and a good sewing machine suitable for home decor items (go to the guide here), the possibilities are endless!

-The advantages of synthetic fabric are that it is cheaper than natural one and that it is very durable.
+Synthetic is cheaper than the natural one and it is very durable.
 You can find stain and wrinkle resistant synthetic fabric for your placemats too.
 The problem is that synthetic material is not heat resistant, so you if you want a heat-resistant placemat, you should opt for a treated synthetic fabric which can take hot dishes without shriveling and getting damaged.

 So which is the best fabric for placemats?

-For everyday messy use (especially with kids involved), the best material is linen, because it is absorbent and very easy to clean up.
-If you want everyday use placemats for a less messy environment, you can opt for a cheaper version and use a synthetic fabric for the placemats.
+For everyday messy use (especially with kids involved), opt for linen, because it is absorbent and very easy to clean up.
+If you want everyday use placemats for a less messy environment, you can opt for a cheaper version and use synthetic material for the placemats.
 For formal dinner parties and other occasions, a good quality silk fabric will bring a touch of class to your table.

-And what about the best fabric for napkins?
+And what about the best fabric for reusable napkins?

 If you want, you can use the same material for both your placement mats and your napkins in order to make a matching set.
-Otherwise, you can choose from a variety of suitable fabrics for napkins, including woven cotton, quilting cotton, linen or a synthetic fabric.
+Otherwise, you can choose from a variety of suitable fabrics for napkins, including woven cotton, quilting cotton, linen or synthetic.

-Woven cotton is perfect for napkins because it is durable, absorbent and provides a soft touch to the skin.
+Woven cotton is the classic choice for handmade cloth napkins because it is durable, absorbent and provides a soft touch to the skin.
 You can also safely wash it with your laundry and will look great every time.
 Quilted cotton is the best choice if you want to make double sided napkins.
 Linen is a classic choice of fabric when it comes to napkins, so you can opt for that too.
 For messy everyday use, you can use a cheaper synthetic variant for your napkin project.

-Remember, to always prewash the fabric of your choice before you proceed with your sewing project because it is very likely that it will shrink.
-Also, stay away from fabric which must be dry cleaned only because it will cost you a fortune and a lot of time and effort to get those napkins and placemats cleaned after use.
+Remember, to always prewash the fabrics of your choice before you proceed with your sewing project because it is very likely that it will shrink.
+Also, stay away from materials which must be dry cleaned only because it will cost you a fortune and a lot of time and effort to get those kitchen linen cleaned after use.

-You will not only learn how to sew better when you start making your own napkins and placemats, but you can also add a lot of beauty to your home by picking the perfect patterns and colors of your choice.
+You will not only learn how to sew better, but you can also add a lot of beauty to your home by picking the perfect patterns and colors of your choice.

-Also, by using fabric placemats and napkins you will be helping lead a greener life, as they can be rewashed and reused for years, unlike paper napkins and other placemats which are non-sustainable.
+Also, by making reusable cloth napkins you will be helping lead a greener life, as they can be rewashed and reused for years, unlike paper napkins and other placemats which are non-sustainable.